 - Is it safe to walk the streets at night?
 If you’re in a crowd – yes.
 If you’re alone – maybe.
-If you’re drunk, no. Bangkok and the high-tourist areas are less safe than a place like Ubon or Khon Kaen.
+If you’re drunk, no. Bangkok, Pattaya, and Patong Beach and other tourist areas are less safe than a place like Ubon or Khon Kaen.

 - Do’s and Don’ts – there are many.
-Thai Black Book and Moving to Thailand books are available at Amazon.com
+Thai Black Book has the best ones, but requires some google searching.
+Moving to Thailand book is available at Amazon.com

 - Crime in Thailand?
-You betcha… the link to left is about crimes I’ve blogged about.
+You betcha… the link to the left is about crimes I’ve blogged about.

 Thailand in General